Profira Sadoveanu: World War II

 In summer 1944, Profira had left Bucharest for a temporary refuge in the city of Sibiu.
 Sadoveanu Sr came to pick her up, and reunited all his daughters at Bradu-Strâmb, a remote cabin in the Cindrel Mountains.
 Here, she wrote the poems published in 1946 as Scrisori din Sihăstrie ("Letters of Seculsion").
 According to an article published 40 years later, it was also here that she heard news of the successful anti-fascist coup, which saw Romania discarding its alliance with the Axis powers and opening up to the Allies.
 She notes that the Sadoveanus were enthusiastic, celebrating a "Day of Liberation".
 With the continuation of war against the Axis and the onset of Soviet occupation, the family lost another member, Paul-Mihu.
 He was killed in action on the Northern Transylvanian front, in the Battle of Turda, where the Romanian forces and the Red Army confronted the Wehrmacht.
 Profira was devastated by the loss, but corrected for print his one novel, "crying, wailing, and cursing" throughout the process.

 In addition to Scrisori din Sihăstrie, Profira contributed a Romanian version of Adolphe d'Ennery and Eugène Cormon's The Two Orphans, taken up by the National Theater Iași in 1945.
 She also worked on a translation of Maxwell Anderson's versified social play, Winterset.
 It was published in 1946 as Pogoară Iarna, and was praised by Anglist Petru Comarnescu for being "so very faithful and relevant" to the source material.
 In early 1947, Frimu Workers' Theater and Marin Iorda produced Jerome K. Jerome's The Passing of the Third Floor Back, from a translation by Sadoveanu.
-In collaboration with the Romanian Society for Friendship with the Soviet Union, she issued versions of poems by Ivan Krylov, Mikhail Lermontov, Vladimir Mayakovsky, Nikolay Nekrasov, and Alexander Pushkin, which were not published, but rather recited publicly by children from Bucharest's Lyceum No 50 during a bilingual gala.
+In collaboration with the Romanian Society for Friendship with the Soviet Union, she issued versions of poems by Ivan Krylov, Mikhail Lermontov, Vladimir Mayakovsky, Nikolay Nekrasov, and Alexander Pushkin.
+These were not immediately printed, but rather recited publicly by children from Bucharest's Lyceum No 50 during a bilingual gala.
 She also prepared another musical comedy, Țăndărică și Borzacul ("Matchwood Boy and His Imp"), which was in production with the Bucharest puppet theater in December 1948.